nathanwoulfe/Plumber-2/DOCS.md

 To initiate an approval workflow, a user updates content, saves their changes, then selects 'Request approval' from the editor button drawer.

-After entering a comment describing the nature off the changes, and submitting the request, members of the approving group are notified via email, and have a task pushed into their workflow dashboard.
+After entering a comment describing the nature of the changes, and submitting the request, members of the approving group are notified via email, and have a task pushed into their workflow dashboard.

 Tasks can be approved (or cancelled or rejected) from the dashboard or from the content node button drawer.